-Indigo Career Path Q&A with Howard Payne, NOC Team Manager in North America
+Indigo Career Path Q&A with Howard Payne, Global Head of NOC Services

-When Indigo opened a Network Operations Centre (NOC) in Denver to better support a growing US presence, Colorado-based Howard Payne saw an opportunity to take his telecoms engineering experience to the next level and lead a support team.
+When Indigo opened a Network Operations Centre (NOC) in the USA to better support a growing North and South America presence, Howard Payne saw an opportunity to take his telecoms engineering experience to the next level and lead a support team.
 He hasn’t looked back in a company that he loves because it’s constantly looking forward, embracing new technologies and bringing something new to an industry he knows well.

 How did your career path take you to Indigo?